1191: As the Christians seek to retake Jerusalem King Richard the Lionhearted arrived at Tyre.

 1945: The Lady and the Monster” based on a novel by Curt Siodmak with a script by Frederick Kohner co-starring Erich von Stroheim was released in Sweden today.

-1945: Robert Capa meets Ingrid Bergman for the first time.
-The meetings marks the beginning of passionate love affair between the Jewish was photographers and the Scandinavian cinema star.
+1945: Robert Capa met Ingrid Bergman for the first time.
+The meeting marked the beginning of passionate love affair between the Jewish was photographers and the Scandinavian cinema star.
 Their relationship will be part of the plot for the Alfred Hitchcock thriller “Rear Window.”

 1945: The Fort Ontario Emergency Refugee Shelter also known as "Safe Haven," located in Oswego, New York the first and only refugee center established in the United States during World War II which housed almost 1000 European refugees, most of whom were Jewish was closed today.